-The members of the CSR Committee shall be appointed by the Board from amongst the Directors of the Company and shall consist of at least three Directors;
+The members of the CSR Committee shall be appointed by the Board from amongst the Directors of the Company and shall consist of at least Two Directors.

-The Board shall regularly review the membership of the CSR Committee to ensure that membership is refreshed and undue reliance is not placed on particular individuals as regards membership of the CSR Committee and other Board committees.
+The Board shall regularly review the membership of the CSR Committee to ensure that membership is refreshed, and undue reliance is not placed on individuals as regards membership of the CSR Committee and other Board committees.
 Any vacancy to the CSR Committee shall be filled by the Board.

 The CSR Committee may invite the 'Managing Director' or the 'Chief Accountant Officer' of the Company or such other person as it thinks fit, to advice and/ or to join meetings of the CSR Committee as and when required notwithstanding that they are not members of the CSR Committee.